ubaldot/dymoval/docs/source/getting_started.rst

  Model validation in a nutshell
 ********************************

 Model validation's job is to evaluate the quality of your models.
-To do that, you need some measurement data and a model.

 The process happens in four steps:

 #. **Plan** some test to execute on the real system.
 The goal is to
-   aggressively stimulate the real-world system with input signals that are random as possible.
-You should try to hit every corner of the system,
+   stimulate the real-world system with input signals that are random as possible.
+You should try to hit every corner of the system, by feeding the system with as random input as possible (PRBS sequences, chirp signals, etc.).

-#. **Collect** the measured inputs and outputs while actually executing the
+#. **Collect** the measured inputs and outputs while executing the
-   tests planned in the previous step,
+   tests planned in the previous step on the real system,

 #. **Simulate** your model with the same input that you used to stimulate the
    real system and log the simulated output,